snok/django-auth-adfs/docs/token_lifecycle.rst

     AUTH_ADFS = {
         "STORE_OBO_TOKEN": False,
     }

-When this setting is ``False``:

-1. The system will not request OBO tokens during token storage
-2. The system will not store OBO tokens in the session
-3. The system will not refresh OBO tokens
-4. The ``get_obo_access_token`` utility function will always return ``None``

 Note that disabling OBO tokens doesn't affect the regular access token functionality.
 Your application will still be able to use the access token obtained during authentication for its own resources and APIs that directly trust your application.